aws-samples/systems-manager-centralized-software-distributor/README.md

 ![](images/sol-arch.png)
 <p align="center">Figure 1: Solution Architecture</p>

-[ALT TEXT: Admin must upload installable assets (zip and manifest files) as a prerequisite.
-In step 1, the State Manager invokes the CSD\_AddSoftwarePackageToDistributor automation, which in step 2 adds a package to AWS Systems Manager Distributor.
-In step 3, the Distributor retrieves the package contents (installable assets and manifest files) from the S3 bucket.
-In step 4, Automation invokes the CSD-DistributeSoftwarePackage document.
-In step 5, Automation sends the command to Distributor along with the target instances.
-In step 6, Distributor deploys the software package to those instances.]

 # Walkthrough

 To deploy the solution, launch this CloudFormation stack in your organization&#39;s management account.